 The government’s primary source of information on New Zealand’s response to COVID-19 is the Unite for the Recovery website(external link)

 Transport information and guidance available here:

 - Transport and travel by alert level

-- Travelling and moving around (COVID-19 website)(external link)
+- Travelling and moving around (Unite for the Recovery website)(external link)

 Am I allowed to travel to an international airport to fly back to my home country?

 Foreign nationals in New Zealand can drive, take private or public land transport, or take domestic flights, in order to connect with commercial, or chartered, international flights to their home country.
-Please visit the COVID-19 website(external link) to find out what you need to do.
+Please visit the Unite for the Recovery website(external link) to find out what you need to do.

 Who can I contact if I have any questions about transport and travel restrictions?

 Any questions relating to transport should go to the Ministry of Transport at: firstname.lastname@example.org